-Here\’s a really easy dish to throw together when you come home late.
-It\’s really good and great for lunch the next day.
-It\’s worth searching for the medium grain rice, as it does give it a more creamy texture.
+Here’s a really easy Chicken Jambalaya to throw together when you come home late.
+It’s really good and great for lunch the next day.
+It’s worth searching for the medium grain rice, as it does give it a more creamy texture.

-2 lbs of boneless Chicken breast, cut into 2 inch pieces
+2 lbs of boneless Chicken Breast, cut into pieces

-¾ lb of Andouille sausage, cut into quarter inch cubes
+¾ lb of Andouille Sausage, cut into quarter inch cubes and a few slices

 2 cups of Onion, chopped medium